-&lt;sup>1 Whenever Heads of Headquarters Elements is used in this CRD, it includes Secretarial Officers, Administrator for NNSA, Administrators for the Power Administrations, and Heads of Staff Offices.
+1 Whenever Heads of Headquarters Elements is used in this CRD, it includes Secretarial Officers, Administrator for NNSA, Administrators for the Power Administrations, and Heads of Staff Offices.
 Likewise, whenever Heads of Field Elements is used in this CRD, it includes Operations Offices, Field Offices, Site Offices, Service Centers, Project Offices and Area Offices.

 - a.
 At a facility or site where DOE is exercising its authority to regulate worker safety and health (rather than have the Occupational Safety and Health Administration directly regulate the facility or site) the contractor is responsible for keeping records for work-related fatalities, injuries and illnesses.
-Unless otherwise directed in this CRD, the contractor must ensure that records are kept as directed in Title 29 Code of Federal Regulations (CFR) 1904.4 through 1904.11, 1904.29 through 1904.32, 1904.44 and 1904.46.
-The contractor must conduct periodic, at least annual, self-assessments of the record keeping and reporting program to verify that the information recorded and reported is thorough and accurate. - b.
-Ensure that the following recording and reporting requirements are followed: - (1) Record all work-related contractor employee fatalities, injuries, and illnesses on Occupational Safety and Health Administration (OSHA) Form No. 300, Log of Work-Related Injuries and Illnesses, and complete an annual summary of the information contained on OSHA Form No. 300 using OSHA Form No. 300A, Summary of Work-Related Injuries and Illnesses [See Appendix B to DOE M 231.1-1A]. - (2) Record and report all work-related contractor employee fatalities, injuries and illnesses on the form DOE F 5484.3, Individual Accident/Incident Report, in lieu of the OSHA Form No. 301, Injury and Illness Incident Report.
+Unless otherwise directed in this CRD, the contractor must ensure that records are kept as directed in Title 29 Code of Federal Regulations (CFR) 1904.4 through 1904.11, 1904.29 through 1904.32, 1904.44 and 1904.46. - b.
+Ensure that the following recording and reporting requirements are followed: - (1) Record all recordable work-related contractor employee fatalities, injuries, and illnesses on Occupational Safety and Health Administration (OSHA) Form No. 300, Log of Work-Related Injuries and Illnesses, and complete an annual summary of the information contained on OSHA Form No. 300 using OSHA Form No. 300A, Summary of Work-Related Injuries and Illnesses [See Appendix B to DOE M 231.1-1A]. - (2) Record and report all recordable work-related contractor employee fatalities, injuries and illnesses on the form DOE F 5484.3, Individual Accident/Incident Report, in lieu of the OSHA Form No. 301, Injury and Illness Incident Report.
 Reports must be submitted to the Computerized Accident/Incident Reporting System (CAIRS).
 Either method identified in paragraph 3d below satisfies this requirement.
 (See Appendix C for a list of data elements included in the form.)
 Access requirements for DOE F 5484.3 data is described in paragraph 3g below.
 Submission and posting of reports is described in 3d and 3f below. - (3) Report employees' total hours worked on DOE F 5484.4, Tabulation of Work-Hours.
 Access requirements for DOE F 5484.3 data is described in paragraph 3g below.
+Submission of reports is described in 3e below. - (4) Conduct periodic, at least quarterly, quality checks of the record keeping and reporting program to verify that the information recorded and reported is thorough, accurate, and consistent with information contained in local records.

-Submission of reports is described in 3e below. - c.
-The contractor must ensure that reports for select subcontractors, those who employ more that 10 employees on the DOE work being performed, are recorded in accordance with 29 CFR 1904.4 through 1904.11, 1904.30, 1904.31, and 1904.46.
-Additionally, reports are not required for accidents involving subcontractor employees whose work is limited to transient activities and does not include an onsite office and whose day-to-day supervision/direction is not provided by DOE or a DOE primary contractor (e.g., copy machine repair, express mail delivery, telephone installation/repair, vending machine service).
+c.
+The contractor must ensure that reports for select subcontractors, those who employ more than 10 employees on the DOE work being performed, are recorded in accordance with 29 CFR 1904.4 through 1904.11, 1904.30, 1904.31, and 1904.46.
+Additionally, reports are not required for accidents involving subcontractor employees whose work is limited to transient activities and does not include an onsite office and for whom direction/oversight is not provided by DOE or a DOE primary contractor (e.g., copy machine repair, express mail delivery, telephone installation/repair, vending machine service).
 Reports for subcontractor employees are reported separately for each subcontractor organization in the same manner as 3b(2) and 3b(3) above for contractor employees, unless consolidation of data is approved by the CAIRS Point of Contact for the Head of the Headquarters Element or their designated CAIRS POC at the DOE field organization.
 Procedures for adding or deleting organization codes to accommodate changes in reporting organizations are contained in Appendix E to DOE M 231.1-1A.